 - through participating in discussions about books they will learn new words as a critical thinking tool for independent word learning

 - writing (both transcription and composition).

 Please see the link below for more information on the stages of reading.

-Once these are developed the child are then able to apply this knowledge into different contexts or genres.
-These are styles of writing e.g. a story, a report or a play script.
+Once these are developed the children are then able to apply this knowledge into different contexts or genres through a range of writing styles, e.g. a story, a report or a play script.
 Another aspect of writing is grammar which is once again taught throughout the school.
 The more reading opportunities a child has the more their writing will develop.
-We seek to create opportunities for children to experience and excel in a range of activities that enhance and extend the National Curriculum
+We seek to create opportunities for children to experience and excel in a range of activities that enhance and extend the National Curriculum.

 Developing their independence and motivation as learners and their sense of responsibility as future citizens, is at the heart of all our teaching and learning.
 Watch our children using these skills in a journalistic interview!